CEADpx/top_optim/README.md

 # top_optim
-**topoptim** is a personal research fork of [FEniTop](https://github.com/missionlab/fenitop), an open-source topology optimization program built on [FEniCSx](https://fenicsproject.org).
+**topoptim** is a research fork of [FEniTop](https://github.com/missionlab/fenitop), an open-source topology optimization program built on [FEniCSx](https://fenicsproject.org).
 This project extends the original framework of **FEniTop** to include non-linear models, including the St. Vernant and NeoHookean models.

 The program consists of an input file which prescribes the FEM setup and optimization settings, and six different modules which perform the optimization routine including:
 - **topopt.py** Runs the full optimization loop by calling on other modules and creates a results folder.